luni64/TeensyStep/README.md

 ## Movement Modes

-If want to control more than one motor there are three different posibilities to perform the movement.
-Lets assume the standard x/y belt drive transport setup shown in the figure below.
+If want to control more than one motor there are three different posibilities to do so.
+Lets assume the standard x/y belt drive transport setup shown in the figures below.
 There are two motors (M1 and M2) moving  a load (symbolized by the blue ring) on linear guides.
 M1 moves the load in y-direction and M2 in x-direction.

 ## Sequential Movement
 The simplest thing you can do is to move the motors one after the other:
 ```c++